 Plan for your own incapacity.
 Although an RLT allows you to retain control over your assets, it is important to plan ahead in case you are unable to do so in the future.
 In an RLT, you can authorize a co-trustee or a successor trustee to manage the trust property if you become incapacitated as a result of an illness, accident, or incapacity.
 Otherwise, your family member will have to rely on a financial power of attorney or go to court to ask for legal authority to manage your finances.

 Get Help From An Experienced Estate Planning Attorney

 An RLT has many benefits, including enabling you to continue to manage your assets while also providing protections for your beneficiaries.
-An experienced estate planning attorney can help you plan for the future by establishing a new RLT or changing the terms of an existing one.
+An experienced estate planning attorney in Frisco, TX can help you plan for the future by establishing a new RLT or changing the terms of an existing one.